Application Materials1) Final Audition: Live or Recorded

 International students may send a DVD audition if you are not able to travel to the United States for a live audition.
 You should use the live audition repertoire requirements for your audition DVD.

-Bard Conservatory holds regional auditions in Hungary and China.
+Bard Conservatory holds regional prescreening auditions in Europe.
 Please check our website for exact times and dates.
-If you are able to attend a regional audition, please contact our undergraduate admissions counselor.
+If you are able to attend a regional prescreening audition, please contact our undergraduate admissions counselor.

 2) Academic Transcript

 Please send an ENGLISH TRANSLATION of your academic transcript.
 The academic transcript is an official document from your school that lists the courses you have taken and your grades.

 Applying for Financial Aid as an International Student